nidhi-varma/Project4/README.md

 You cannot contact them because they are a virtual pizzeria.

+### How to order a pizza

+* Open index.html in your browser
+* Click on Cameron's Pizzeria link
+* Scroll up and down to browse the menu
+* Click on Pick a Pizza now

 ### Optimizations

 ####Part 1: Optimize PageSpeed Insights score for index.html